 Credential Management

-1. CPI (Cloud Platform Integration)
+CPI (Cloud Platform Integration)

-a.
-Service Keys
+Service Keys (System-to-System Authentication)

-APIPurpose: This instance enables programmatic access via APIs for integration, automation, and artifact management tasks.
+Purpose: This instance enables programmatic access via APIs for integration, automation, and artifact management tasks.

 Steps: